Kalasan

-Kalasan (Candi Kalasan, Javanese: Candhi Kalasan), also known as Candi Kalibening, is an 8th-century Buddhist temple in Java, Indonesia.
-It is located 13 km east of Yogyakarta on the way to Prambanan temple, on the south side of the main road Jalan Solo between Yogyakarta and Surakarta.
+Kalasan (Candi Kalasan, Javanese: ꦕꦟ꧀ꦝꦶꦏꦭꦱꦤ꧀, Candhi Kalasan), also known as Candi Kalibening, is an 8th-century Buddhist temple in Java, Indonesia.
+It is located 13 km east of Yogyakarta on the way to Prambanan temple, on the south side of Jalan Solo main road (part of Indonesian National Route 15) between Yogyakarta and Surakarta.
 Administratively, it is located in the Kalasan District (kapanewon) of Sleman Regency.

 History

-According to the Kalasan inscription dated 778 AD, written in Sanskrit using Pranagari script, the temple was erected by the will of Guru Sang Raja Sailendravamçatilaka (the Jewel of Sailendra family) who succeeded in persuading Maharaja Tejapurnapana Panangkaran (in another part of the inscription also called Kariyana Panangkaran) to construct Tarabhavanam, a holy building for the goddess (boddhisattvadevi) Tara.
+According to the Kalasan inscription dated 778 AD, written in Sanskrit using Pranagari script, the temple was erected by the will of Guru Sang Raja Sailendravamçatilaka (the Jewel of the Sailendra family) who succeeded in persuading Maharaja Tejapurnapana Panangkaran (in another part of the inscription also called Kariyana Panangkaran) to construct Tarabhavanam, a holy building for the goddess (boddhisattvadevi) Tara.

 In addition, a Vihara (monastery) was built for Buddhist monks from the Sailendra family's realm.
-Panangkaran awarded the Kalaça village to Sangha (buddhist monastic community).
+Panangkaran awarded the Kalaça village to Sangha (Buddhist monastic community).
 According to the date of this inscription, Kalasan temple is the oldest of the temples built in the Prambanan Plain.

-Despite being renovated and partially rebuilt during the Dutch colonial era, the temple currently is in poor condition.
+Despite being renovated and partially rebuilt during the Dutch colonial era, the temple is currently in poor condition.
 Compared to other temples nearby such as Prambanan, Sewu, and Sambisari the temple is not well maintained.